Polarix-Containers/openemr/README.md

 ### Features & usage
 - Built on the [official image](https://github.com/openemr/openemr-devops) to be used as a drop-in replacement.
+- Removed certbot.
+You should be using a separate container instead.
 - Unprivileged image: you should check your volumes' permissions (eg `/data`), default UID/GID is 200007.

 ### Licensing